zchmielewska/actuaryr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# actuary
+# actuaryr

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of actuary package is to support the actuarial workload.
+The goal of actuaryr package is to support actuaries in their workload.

 ## Installation